ITKnowledgeExchange – Frequently Asked Questions

 You can have your own blog hosted on ITKnowledgeExchange by emailing us at moderator (at) itknowledgeexchange.com.
 We will send you a form to fill out including the blog title and description, and will then set up the blog for you in WordPress.

 You can easily earn Knowledge Points by contributing to the community.
 Here is a breakdown of how many

 points you can earn depending on what you do:

 - Ask a Question: 5 Knowledge Points

-- Accepting an Answer: 10 Knowledge Points – approve an answer a fellow member has give to your question
+- Accept an Answer: 10 Knowledge Points – approve an answer a fellow member has given to your question

 We will be highlighting the top ten contributors to the community throughout the site so start earning your